-Kratom and magic mushrooms can interact, though the result of such interaction varies from person to person.
-For this reason, we recommend discussing the topic with your doctor before using them together.
+Kratom and magic mushrooms can interact, though the effects of this combination will vary from person to person.
+For this reason, we consider this combination unsafe, and we recommend discussing the topic with your doctor before taking these substances together.

-On the other hand, Psilocybe cubensis, for example, binds to the same receptors to achieve its psychoactive effects.
+On the other hand, Psilocybe cubensis —one of the most popular magic mushroom species —binds to the same serotonin receptors to achieve its psychoactive effects.

-The interaction between kratom and magic mushrooms may fall into the following categories.
+The interaction between kratom and magic mushrooms is described in detail below.

-The expected interaction is decreased psilocybin’s effects, especially its hallucinogenic qualities.
+The expected result of this interaction is a decrease in psilocybin’s effects, especially its hallucinogenic qualities.

 Still, many users have reported not experiencing such results, and others claim that kratom provided them with a more pleasant experience while using psychedelics.